Beyond Sampling: Preventing Diesel Fuel Contamination

 Feed on hydrocarbons at the fuel/water interface

-Consume rubber gaskets, O-rings, hoses, and tank linings
+Degrade rubber gaskets, O-rings, hoses, and tank linings

 Produce sludge, corrosive acids, and additional water as waste